-Traditionally, at the lowest levels of process maturity, Level 1, developers enjoyed high levels of autonomy, task variety, and task identity.
-Recall the interview quoted in the introduction.
 The activity systems within which developers worked were largely local.
-As another study of programmers of that period noted, 'Programmers (and analysts) followed a logic and procedures which were largely of their own making.'
-Being tacit rather than codified, tools and rules were difficult to communicate across locales.
+Kraft (1977: 56) writes of this period: "Programmers (and analysts) followed a logic and procedures which were largely of their own making," Being tacit rather than codified, tools and rules were difficult to communicate across locales.
 Working knowledge was in these senses private rather than social.
+As one of Greenbaum's interviewees put it: